papermerge/documentation/src/Installation/overview.rst

 ------------------------

 This method is suitable if you plan to learn all ins and outs of Papermerge.
 In particular it is for developers.
+There are two major parts of Papermerge development:

+* backend development
+* frontend development

+For the backend part is you need to be familiar with Python/Django/Celery ecosystem.
+For the frontend part familiarity with JavaScript/Nodejs/EmberJS is necessary.

+For more details read :ref:`bare_metal_installation` section.